franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 I waited so long to write about technology!
 This is my first technology post and it's about the best text editor in the world: `Vim`.

+## Why care about editor

+You might spend $\frac{2}{3}$ of your waking hours coding, and you might spend $\frac{2}{3}$ of your coding time on your editor.
+Thus, you might want to twitch your editor to make half of your day happy and efficient.
+Vim is the perfect suit: completely customizable, blazingly fast, and super geeky.

+## Why Vim
+Vim's philosophy conincides with geeks': **keyboard is faster and more powerful than mouse**.
+I envy the geeks on YouTube who could just type Vim commands and my eyes couldn't follow.
+To be a geek, I need to first become a Vimer.

+### My Previous Experience
+In my junior year, I took the course *Computer Architecture and Systems Programming*.
+I started to use Vim because I hated the only other option for an non-GUI editor: Nano.
+I didn't seriously wrote my `.bashrc`, `.vimrc`, and `tmux.conf` till the following summer.
+However, my Vim skills plateaued afterwards, since there weren't many scenarios to force me to use Vim, and I was sufficiently happy with VSCode/Sublime Text/IntelliJ.

+When I worked at GS, I used `less` more than `Vim`.
+There were few times requiring my Vim skills to edit files on a server, but not enough to be more familiar with it.
+Though I was busy with work, I always wanted to refresh my skills on Vim when I get time.

+Now is the time!

 ## Philosophy of this article

 I write this article both to spread the holiness of Vim and keep a reminder of useful commands for myself.
 Thus, I try to cut baloney, if any, and directly explain commands.